 Article III Stockholders’ Meetings

-- SPECIAL MEETING: Special meetings of the members may be called, at any time, by the President of the Corporation or by a majority of the Directors.
+- SPECIAL MEETING: Special meetings of the members may be called, at any time, by the Chair of the Board of Directors or by a majority of the Directors.
 Written notice of such meeting, stating the purpose for which it is called, shall be served, personally, by mail, or by electronic transmission, not less than five nor more than twenty days before the date set for such meetings.
 Notice shall be addressed as provided in notice of annual meeting.

-- REPRESENTATION OF A MEMBER: If a member by other than a natural person such member may be represented by an individual duly authorized in writing filed with the corporation.
+- REPRESENTATION OF A MEMBER: If a member be other than a natural person such member may be represented by an individual duly authorized in writing filed with the corporation.